CollinKa/gitlab-cms/_episodes/01-introduction.md

 ## Setting up CMSSW

 > ## CMS-specific setup
+> Since the default user in the runner is not your username and the container doesn't
-> Since the runner doesn't run as your own user, it doesn't have any
+> know anything about you in the first place, it doesn't have any
 > CMS-related environment as people registered as CMS members (via the _zh_
 > group on LXPLUS).
 This means that everything needs to be set up manually.
 {: .callout}